This site contains affiliate links. As an Amazon Associate, I earn a commission from qualifying purchases at no extra cost to you.

 Does Bleached Hair React With Salty Water?

-Bleaching alters the structure of your hair leaving it vulnerable if not properly cared for.
+Bleaching alters the structure of your hair, leaving it vulnerable if not properly cared for.

-You have to wash your hair with a shampoo to remove all the salty water as soon as you can.
+You have to wash your hair with shampoo to remove all the salty water as soon as you can.

-It shouldn’t dry in your hair.
 Rinsing it alone won’t do the trick either.

 Follow this up with a deep conditioner and a leave-in conditioner to add moisture and oils back into your hair.